zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/README.md

 - Navigate the Linux filesystem with confidence
 - View and modify file permissions
 - Change file ownership
-- Use tools like `find` and `locate` to efficiently search for files.
+- Use tools like `find` to efficiently search for files.
 ---

 ## 🚀 Next Up